falcorr/GiantBombDL/README.md

 Need to place API key in the code

-Verify was working, I think
+Verify was working, I think.
+Quality fallback and rate-limiting detection too

 Minimum / maximum length only a basic implementation, e.g. I believe it's not suited to multi-page results

 Metadata editing not implemented

-Tries to detect rate-limiting